bsdrks/graaf/README.md

 - [`IsSymmetric`] checks if a digraph is symmetric.
 - [`IsTournament`] checks if a digraph is a tournament.
 - [`IsWalk`] checks if a sequence of vertices is a walk in a digraph.
+- [`SemidegreeSequence`] returns the semidegree sequence of a digraph.

 ## Algorithms